tobias-beers/RNA_visualization/Code/PyStan/README.md

 ### Others

-- Samplers.ipynb shows how MC smapling, HMC and NUTS work.
+- Samplers.ipynb shows how MC sampling, HMC and NUTS work.
 - utils.py contains some functions and the complete HmPPCAs model used in some of the notebooks.